Pusty/writeups/UIUCTF2024/README.md

 ![](img/encode.png)

-The code takes the x and y coordinates in for each iteration and encodes them into 8 bytes.
+The code takes the x and y coordinates as input for each iteration and encodes them into 8 bytes.
-These 8 bytes are xored in 16-bit pairs together and checked if the hash of their hamming weight matches an stored value for the index.
+These 8 bytes are xored together in 16-bit pairs and checked if the hash of their hamming weight matches a stored value at the iteration index.

 If all points pass this check then they are encoded further and checked against a `correct` array.
-After all points pass this check as well we get `You have reached your destination.
+After all points pass this check as well, we get `You have reached your destination.
 PWNYMAPS does not support route plotting yet.` back from the binary.

 ```python